byoungd/English-level-up-tips/part-4/week-1.md

 Our first topic is: `why are you always tired?`

-One of the most common problems I hear about nowadays is I am so tired.
+One of the most common problems I hear about nowadays is **I am so tired**.
 And you are not alone.
 I experienced the biggest failure in my life in the past year.
 The startup company I ran went bankrupt.
 I lost my wealth, a precious friendship, and the person I loved.
 For a whole year, I couldn’t sleep well and felt very tired every day.

-Trust me, I know that terrible feeling.
+**Trust me, I know that terrible feeling**.

-Whether you are experiencing unemployment, or just broke up, or are confused about the future, let’s calm down and talk like old friends.
+Whether you are experiencing unemployment, or just broke up, or are confused about the future, let’s calm down and **talk like old friends**.

 Before I created this course, I searched online for many articles on this topic.
 Some of the YouTube videos and answers of ChatGPT inspired me a lot.
 I summarized the ideas of several popular videos and shared them with you here.